Bones and All: Plot

-Maren is able to locate the home of her maternal grandmother, Barbara, who had no prior knowledge of her existence.
-Barbara tells her that Janelle, who she and her husband adopted at birth, voluntarily admitted herself into a psychiatric hospital in Fergus Falls several years before.
-Maren finally reunites with her mother, whom she is shocked to find has self-cannibalized her own hands.
-She reads a letter that Janelle wrote to her in case they were to ever meet again, which concludes with Janelle's belief that Maren would be better off dead than living as a "monster".
-Janelle then attacks her daughter before being restrained by a nurse.
-Refusing to go down the same path as her mother, Maren leaves while Lee is asleep and is soon approached by Sully, who has been stalking her.
-She rebukes his offer to become companions, causing him to angrily curse at her before departing.
-Once he realizes Maren is gone, a devastated Lee decides to return home.
+Using a phone book, Maren finds the home of her grandmother, Barbara, who had no prior knowledge of her existence.
+Barbara reveals that she and her husband adopted Janelle at birth and that Janelle has since voluntarily committed herself to a psychiatric hospital in Fergus Falls, Minnesota.

+Maren meets Janelle, who has eaten her own hands.
+She reads a letter Janelle wrote to her, which concludes with the belief that Maren would be better off dead.
+Janelle attacks her, but a nurse restrains her.
+Maren confronts Lee about his decisions, then runs away while he is asleep in the car at a gas station.
+She is eventually approached by Sully, who has been following her.
+She reprimands him, causing him to storm off in anger.
+Once Lee realizes Maren is gone, he decides to return home.

-Maren eventually makes her way back to Kentucky.
-She runs into Kayla, who reveals that, on the night of her and Lee's alcoholic, abusive father's disappearance, he beat both of his children before mysteriously vanishing while Kayla ran to get the police.
-Having been considered the prime suspect, Lee was cleared of involvement once it was proven that the blood that was found on him was his own.
-After the pair is reunited, they rekindle their relationship and decide to travel westward.
-Lee tells Maren that he realized his father was also an eater when he bit Lee during their scuffle, tearfully confessing that he hid his father away before feeding off him and that he enjoyed the thrill it gave him.
-He asks Maren if she thinks he is a bad person, but she declares her love for him, and the two decide to abstain from cannibalism and attempt to lead a normal life together.
+After a while, Maren returns to Kentucky.
+While there, she runs into Kayla, who tells her that on the night their alcoholic and abusive father disappeared, he beat his two children and disappeared while Kayla ran to find the police.
+Initially considered the prime suspect, Lee was cleared of involvement when the blood on him was proven to be his own.

+After Maren reunites with Lee, they rekindle their relationship and travel west.
+Lee reveals to Maren that his father also ate people, bit his son during their fight, and that Lee eventually fed on him.
+Maren declares her love for Lee, and the two decide to attempt a normal life together.

-Sometime later, they are living happily in Ann Arbor, Michigan, where Maren works at a university bookstore.
-She returns home one day to find Sully has broken into their apartment, and he taunts her with a knife.
-After Lee returns, the couple succeeds in killing Sully, but Lee is fatally wounded in the struggle.
-While searching Sully's satchel, Maren finds locks of Kayla's hair and they realize that she has fallen victim to Sully.
-As he lies in Maren's arms, Lee expresses his wish for Maren to eat him as he dies, "bones and all", which Maren frantically refuses at first, but eventually complies.
+Sometime later, the couple is living in Ann Arbor, Michigan, where Maren works at a college bookstore.
+She returns home one day to find Sully has broken into her apartment and is taunting her with a knife.
+After Lee returns, the pair manage to kill Sully, but Lee is fatally wounded in the struggle.
+While searching Sully's purse, Maren finds strands of Kayla's hair and realizes she was Sully's last victim.
+Lee expresses his wish for Maren to eat him, "bones and all”, which she reluctantly does.